 - First, The Nut.
 A sheer volcanic plug rising 143 m above the town.
 It emanates the presence of an ancient creature.
 (I imagine it sings with a sub-sonic OM)

-This is the very first drawing where the “skyworm of climate change”, with its spiky maw, descends upon a very loose interpretation of St James Presbyterian church, Fletcher St. These are the monsters we are all making, invading Stanley to be sure but most assuredly, coming to a town near you…
+Herewith a plein-air drawing where the “skyworm of climate change”, with its spiky maw, descends upon a very loose interpretation of St James Presbyterian church, Fletcher St. These are the monsters we are all making, invading Stanley to be sure but most assuredly, coming to a town near you…